 Urgent Medical Concerns

-Urgent medical problems include sudden, serious and unexpected illness, injuries or conditions which require immediate medical attention.
+Urgent medical problems include sudden, serious and unexpected illness, injuries, or conditions which require immediate medical attention.

 What to expect when you call for an urgent concern:

-- Please be prepared to speak with a health care associate who will record your name, phone number and medical concern to provide to a triage nurse.
+• Please be prepared to speak with a health services assistant who will record your name, phone number and medical concern to provide to the nurse-on-call.
+Students experiencing an acute condition (e.g., chest pain, shortness of breath, or severe abdominal pain) should inform the staff immediately.

-- The nurse will return your call within 1 hour.
-Please note that during busy times this can be longer.
+• The nurse will return your call within 1 hour.
+Please note that during busy times, this can be longer.

-- The nurse will speak with you and assess your concern, ask you about your symptoms and speak with a medical team member if necessary.
+• The nurse will speak with you and assess your concern, ask you about your symptoms and speak with a medical team member if necessary.
 The nurse and medical team will recommend the best way to get you the care you need.

-- If an urgent medical visit is advised you will be scheduled to see a provider at medical services or at an urgent care or Emergency department near you.
+• If an urgent medical visit is advised, you will be scheduled to see a provider at medical services or at an urgent care or Emergency department near you.

-- If your condition does not require immediate care the nurse will assist you with scheduling a future appointment with your Primary Care Provider (PCP) or facilitate contact with your PCP for appropriate follow up.
+• If your condition does not require immediate care the nurse will assist you with scheduling a future appointment with your Primary Care Provider (PCP) or facilitate contact with your PCP for appropriate follow up.

-Rarely, students have conditions that cannot be fully evaluated or treated at Medical Services.
+In some cases, students have conditions that cannot be fully evaluated or treated at Medical Services.
 In these instances, arrangements are promptly made for students to be transferred to Mount Sinai St. Luke’s Hospital Emergency Room or to be given a referral to see a specialist located outside of Columbia Health.

 What will a visit cost?

-The Columbia Health and Related Services Fee covers visits to Medical Services.
+The Columbia Health and Related Services Fee covers all visits to Medical Services.
 For students not enrolled in Columbia Health, a fee will be charged per visit.

 For more information about the costs for care, read our Cost of Service page.